 The kundalini energy, as it untangles the knots blocking the soul takes a three-fold transformation.

 Her powerful force loosens the inertia of the hips, promoting vitality, growth and healing.
 Inside the heart, she is gentle and quiet.
 Ultimately, she unites with God inside the brain.

 From the hips, she pierces through the many chakras in the spine.
 Thin and pointed, her powerful presence irrigates the left and right hemispheres.
 As this happens, electricity floods the brain, producing both a sound and a vibration.
-The skin craws and the senses lose most of their control over the physical.
+The skin craws and the senses dissolve.

 The breath is soft and intelligent, the mind fixed and quiet.
 Inside, the bandhas work collectively to maintain the health of the vital organs during meditation.

 Imagine your brain experiencing a stimulating massage.
 It is electrifying as it is ecstatic.
 The body, as it lies numbly, shall be covered with electricity.
 From the top of the skull, one can sense a thin line of electrically charged fluid drip in the forehead, resulting in a ticklish sensation.
 Sometimes, the energy passes through the throat first before it goes inside the brain.
 These electrical sensations eventually unite at the crown.
 From there, the kundalini irrigates the sutures (frontal fontanelle) of the skull, drilling holes in them.

 Then, the soul (consciousness) emerges.
 One could feel the spirit peel off the body.
 The crown is just one of the exit points of the kundalini.
 She could leave the body through the chest or the back of the body.
 Sometimes, through the forehead.
 She could also find her way out through the opening in the hips and feet.